 Circumstances of Injunctive Relief

 The BVI courts have a broad jurisdiction to grant injunctive relief when it is just and convenient to do so.
-It is impossible to list of the full types of injunctive relief available or the precise circumstances in which the courts will grant any particular form of such relief.
+That includes cases where injunctions are sought in support of foreign proceedings where there is no substantive claim in the jurisdiction.
+It is impossible to develop a full list of the types of injunctive relief available or the precise circumstances in which the courts will grant any particular form of such relief.

 Types of injunctive relief which may be awarded include the following.